Our sites range from Post Offices to mail processing sites and warehouses, to offices and call centres.

-Of our total portfolio of owned properties, 73 are classified as heritage properties and are included in the Commonwealth Heritage List.
-These buildings date from the Colonial era, through post-Federation to post-WWII structures.
+Of our total portfolio of owned properties, 67 are heritage places included in the Commonwealth Heritage List.
+Many of these heritage places are also included in State and Territory heritage registers or are protected at a municipal level.
+These buildings date from the Colonial era through to post-Federation and post-WWII.

-All of these buildings have social worth in heritage terms, as they are valued by their local communities for the services they have provided in the past, as well as for their appearance and architectural qualities.
+All of these buildings are valued by their local communities for the services they have provided in the past, as well as for their appearance and architectural qualities.

-As a result of these trends many of our heritage properties are no longer suitable for use for postal services but are let out on commercial terms to external businesses and organisations.
+As a result of these trends, many of our heritage properties are no longer suitable for use for postal services but are leased to external businesses and organisations.

-In the 5 years to June 2013, we will invest $10 million nationally on our heritage portfolio, to provide specialist painting, maintenance and preservation works.
+In the last 13 years to June 2023, we have invested $39 million nationally on our heritage portfolio, to provide specialist painting, maintenance and conservation works.
 Many of these buildings are adapted for reuse for the benefit of the local community.

-In 2004, the Commonwealth government introduced a new heritage management regime following amendments to the Commonwealth Environment Protection and Biodiversity Act 1999 (EPBC Act) and changes to the Environment Protection & Biodiversity Conservation Regulations 2000.
+In 2004, the Commonwealth government introduced a new heritage management regime with amendments to the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and Environment Protection and Biodiversity Conservation Regulations 2000.
 View EPBC overview (PDF 226kB)

-The new legislation established the Commonwealth Heritage List and we nominated 73 of our buildings to be included on the list.
+The new legislation established the Commonwealth Heritage List and we nominated more than 60 of our buildings to be included on the list.

-Our Heritage Strategy, also established under the Act, integrates the management of owned heritage properties into our overall property planning and management framework, and ensures the protection and conservation of those properties.
+Our Heritage Strategy, prepared in accordance with the EPBC Act, integrates the management of owned heritage properties into our overall property planning and management framework, and ensures the protection and conservation of those properties.
 This strategy covers all aspects of heritage property management, including planning for future works, property upgrades and development, leasing, property divestment and staff training.

 Heritage property protection

-Australia Post manages its property portfolio according to customer and business needs.
-We need to respond to changing customer demands, continue to maintain our Community Service Obligations, and act commercially and this requires flexibility.
+We manage our property portfolio according to customer and business needs.
+We need to respond to changing customer demands, continue to maintain our Community Service Obligations and act commercially, and this requires flexibility.
 It's one of the main reasons our portfolio consists of owned, leased and let sites.

-When a Heritage-listed property is to be sold, we engage external specialist heritage architects to establish a comprehensive conservation or heritage management plan for the building.
-We also notify the Department of Environment and Energy of any such proposed sales and, where deemed necessary, include a covenant in the contract of sale to protect the Commonwealth heritage values of the property.
+When a heritage-listed property is to be sold, we engage external specialist heritage consultants to develop a comprehensive Heritage Management Plan for the building.
+We also notify the Department of Climate Change, Energy, the Environment and Water (DCCEEW) of any such proposed sales and, where deemed necessary, include a covenant in the contract of sale to protect the Commonwealth heritage values of the property.